HarryVu298/serverless-web-application-on-aws/README.md

 ### Steps to Build the Project:

-* Create a DynamoDB table to store the items.
+* Created a DynamoDB table to store the items.
-* Build a Lambda function to handle the CRUD operations on the DynamoDB table.
+* Built a Lambda function to handle the CRUD operations on the DynamoDB table.
-* Use S3 to store and host the web application's static files (HTML, CSS, and JavaScript).
+* Used S3 to store and host the web application's static files (HTML, CSS, and JavaScript).
-* Create a CloudFront distribution to serve the S3-hosted static files with low latency.
+* Created a CloudFront distribution to serve the S3-hosted static files with low latency.

 ### Expected Outcome:

-Upon completing the project, you will have a working serverless web application hosted on AWS.
+Upon completing the project, I have a working serverless web application hosted on AWS.
-You will have hands-on experience building a serverless application using AWS Lambda, DynamoDB, S3, and CloudFront.
+I gained hands-on experience building a serverless application using AWS Lambda, DynamoDB, S3, and CloudFront.
-Additionally, you will have experience working with AWS services and integrating them to build a complete solution.
+Additionally, I have experience working with AWS services and integrating them to build a complete solution.

-This project will help you improve your skills in cloud computing, serverless architecture, and AWS services.
+This project helped me improve my skills in cloud computing, serverless architecture, and AWS services.